This is Ziggy.

 Ziggy just kept on growing and growing…

-Now, six years later, he weighs in at a whopping 250+ pounds.
+Now, eight years later, he weighs in at a whopping 250+ pounds.
 Living in the Virgin Islands at the time, Hartness knew right away that finding a place to rent with a pet of his enormous size would prove to be challenging.
 Luckily, she had a local friend who let her and Ziggy stay with them, right beside the beach in St. John.

 For Ziggy, who loved to swim in the waves and roll in the sand on the beach, it was pretty much like living the dream.
 Throughout the next few years, he happily greeted passengers that were coming in off the local ferries, and his charming personality earned him donations that were then donated towards a variety of great causes.